 You can use MegaReplacer to replace one style with another.
-For example, if you have headings styled as Heading 1 but need to style them as Heading 2 instead, MegaReplacer will do that for you.
+For example, if you have headings styled as Heading 1 but need to style them as Title instead, MegaReplacer will do that for you.
 Before using MegaReplacer to replace styles, you'll need to prepare a "master list" of the styles you want to replace.
-(To replace text formatting [such as bold or italic], no master list is needed.)
+To do: